-If a developer will receive any fee, commission or any other reward or advantage for introducing a professional adviser or recommending certain products or services to a customer, they must tell the customer this when they refer the customer to the professional adviser or when the customer buys or reserves the goods or services.
+If a developer will receive any fee, commission or any other reward or advantage for introducing a professional adviser or recommending certain products or services to a customer, they must tell the customer the nature of the reward, the expected amount being received, who will receive it and for what activity, when they refer the customer to the professional adviser or when the customer buys or reserves the goods or services.
+This information should be clear, and written in plain language.